cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 }
 ```

+The algorithm is brief:
+1) Start your correlation ID at the latest tick count for UTC.
+The tick count is a 64-bit integer.
+2) Increment by one on each request for a new ID.
+3) For each of 13 characters:
+    1) Shift the value by 5 additional (`character_index * 5`) bits.
+    2) Grab the rightmost 5 bits (`shifted_value & 31`) and choose a character based upon a predetermined table.

-For our baseline comparison, we will use a naive implementation that uses `StringBuilder`.
+For our baseline comparison, I used a naive implementation that utilizes `StringBuilder`.
 I chose this option because `StringBuilder` is [often recommended](https://docs.microsoft.com/en-us/troubleshoot/dotnet/csharp/string-concatenation) as a good API for performance over regular string concatenation.
 I wrote additional implementations that attempted to use `StringBuilder` (with capacity), `StringBuilder` (without capacity), and simple concatenation.

 ##### Execution Benchmarks